Radio Climate Monitor

 Step 1: Connect the Micro USB cable to the Core Module and your computer

 Step ****2: Run the HARDWARIO Playground.
-In the Firmware tab choose and upload the bcf-radio-climate-monitor
+In the Firmware tab choose and upload the bcf-radio-climate-monitor firmware to the Core Module

 Flashing Core Module R1 & R2 For differences of flashing older Core Module 1 and newer Core Module 2 please read Core Module R1 and R2 comparison in the Hardware section